raviyalamanchili/starterapp/README.md

 # Django Multi-Tenant Application

 A minimal Django application with django-tenants support and Django Ninja API.
+Each tenant corresponds to a health insurance company, which has members (members of the health plan).
+Using django-tenants, the tenant data (e.g., members) is semi-isolated from other tenants via separate database schemas.

 ## Prerequisites